MicrosoftDocs/sysinternals/sysinternals/downloads/microsoft-store.md

 ## Sysinternals Suite

-Version 2022.11.1
+Version 2022.11.2
-November 10, 2022
+November 28, 2022

 Sysinternals Suite is installed as an [MSIX bundle](/windows/msix/package/bundling-overview) from the Microsoft Store.

 ### Usage

-Like most other MSIX packages, Sysinternals Suite is installed per user, but the binaries are stored in a secure location and are shared between users.
+Like most other MSIX packages, Sysinternals Suite is installed per user, but the binaries are stored in a secure location and shared by users.
 Graphical tools, like Process Explorer, are added to the Windows Start menu.
 Starting with Windows 11, they are grouped in a Sysinternals Suite folder ([VisualGroup property](/windows/msix/packaging-tool/create-start-group)).

 > [!NOTE]
 > Windows 10 does not support Start menu folders for MSIX packages so the tools are not grouped in a Sysinternals Suite folder.